Frequently Asked Questions

 Will I need to do any lab work or drug testing?

 In some cases, yes.
 If you’re prescribed certain medications—especially stimulants—you may be required to complete a urine drug screen.
 We follow all DEA regulations, including reviewing your prescription monitoring report (PMP) and identifying any red flag behaviors that could indicate misuse or diversion.
-Our provider specializes in addiction and is trained to recognize when treatment may be doing more harm than good.
-If that becomes a concern, we’ll address it with care, transparency, and clinical expertise.
+I also specialize in addiction (although this treatment is not provided at Kiwi), and can recognize when treatment may be doing more harm than good.
+If that becomes a concern, I will address it with care, transparency, and clinical expertise.

 Is it legal to prescribe controlled medications via telehealth?